-The OHE program manager and a new staff member hired to oversee the FTG created a user manual for schools.
-The manual was never posted to OHE's public website as it had not been run through the ADA compliance review.
-OHE audit did obtain two different versions of the manual; the most recent version was dated September 2022.
-The new staff member made clear that there had been various versions of the manual and guidance to schools had morphed over time.
+OHE's financial aid division did eventually post the September 2022 SFA-FTG to the OHE public website.
+However, FTG's primary contact reminded the audit staff that there had been various versions of the manual and guidance to schools had morphed over time.
 Therefore, while a reviewer must still document any findings and concerns, they will also need to work closely with the FTG staff member to determine which items should be retained in an audit report.